 Establish a routine

 Setting a structure for your working days will help to give you focus and divide the lines between work and play.
-The 90-minute rule is one very effective way of doing this, as described in the productivity tips article linked above.
+Personally, I find the 90-minute rule to be a very effective way of doing this.
 This organises your work into 90-minute sprints, which is optimal for productivity before your brain starts to tune out.
 Taking breaks in between these shifts will then enable you to recharge.
+This approach is similar to the Pomodoro Technique.

 Whatever structure you use, it’s vital that you do factor in some break time.
-It doesn’t mean you’re bunking off; taking time out throughout the day will help you to stay fresh and focused when you’re working.
+Taking time out throughout the day will help you to stay fresh and focused when you’re working.

 While it’s helpful to have a structure, your routine can still be flexible.
 If your boss is ok with it, why not mix up your working times while you’re on the trip?
-For example, on some days you could get up super early and have your work done by midday, allowing you the afternoon to do your own thing.
+For example, on some days you could get up at the break of dawn and have your work done by midday, allowing you the afternoon to do your own thing.

 Switch up your surroundings

-The ability to alter your environment is one of the main reasons why workations can be so effective, so make the most of it, including with your working space if possible.
+For me, the ability to alter my environment is one of the main reasons I find workations to be so effective and rewarding.
+Make the most of this freedom, including with your working space if possible.

 Set boundaries